catalin-costras/buildR/README.md

 A brief up and running.
 More details can be taken from: jc21/docker-rpmbuild-centos7

 ## Build RPMS
+The structure has to be already create in the working directory.
 ### Build RPMs as per
 ```bash
 docker run \